uvlens/edu_sdk/Project.md

 ####1.
 Create a basic website

    By following our tutorial via Github, you will have created your very own website to get live uv data and a 4 day uv forecast  and present them anyone.
-Click [here] to get started (https://github.com/uvlens/edu_sdk/blob/master/Tutorial.md):
+Click [here](https://github.com/uvlens/edu_sdk/blob/master/Tutorial.md) to get started.

 ####2.
 Produce an innovative way to display your uv forecast